 Professor Colleen Hayward is a senior Noongar woman with extensive family links throughout the south-west of WA.
 She comes from a teaching family with both her parents and two siblings having been teachers.
 Her father was the first Aboriginal teacher, and Principal, in WA.
 She is Head of Kurongkurl Katitjin, Edith Cowan University’s Centre for Indigenous Education and Research and concurrently holds the position of Pro-Vice-Chancellor, Equity and Indigenous across the University.

 For more than 30 years, Colleen has provided significant input to policies and programs on a wide range of issues, reflecting the needs of minority groups at community, state and national levels.
-She has an extensive background in a range of areas including health, education, training, employment, housing, child protection and law and justice, as well as significant experience in policy and management.
-In much of this work, she draws on her qualifications including Bachelor of Education,Bachelor of Applied Science in Aboriginal Community Management and Development and a PostGraduate Certificate in Cross Sector Partnerships from Cambridge University.
+She has an extensive background in a range of areas including health, education, training, employment, housing, child protection and law & justice as well as significant experience in policy and management.
+In much of this work, she draws on her qualifications which include a Diploma of Teaching, a Bachelor of Education, a Bachelor of Applied Science in Aboriginal Community Management and Development and a Post Graduate Certificate in Cross Sector Partnerships from Cambridge University.

 Telephone: (61 8) 9370 6689

 Please leave a comment about your rating so we can better understand how we might improve the page.